tdwg/bdq/tg2/_review/docs/guide/users/index.md

 For each Test, the [BDQ Core Quick Reference Guide](../../terms/bdqcore/index.md) lists ways to identify the Test (**Label:** - the brief human readable means for identifying a Test; **skos:prefLabel:** - the human readable label spelled out in words; **Versioned IRI:** - the means for software to identify the Test).
 For each Test, the Quick Reference Guide identifies whether the Test operates on SingleRecords or a MultiRecord (a dataset).
 A brief description of what the Test is intended to do follows, with a more detailed description for implementers, consisting of Specification, InformationElements ActedUpon and Consulted, any Parameters that could change the behavior of the Tests, default values for any bdq:sourceAuthority consulted by the Test, or other parameters.

 Two Examples of Test data input and output are provided to illustrate opposing behaviors of the Test.
 For Validation Tests, one example provides a Response.result="COMPLIANT", the other "NOT_COMPLIANT".
-See the [BDQ Core Implementer's Guide](../implementers/index.md) for information about Test validation data.
+See the [BDQ Core Implementer's Guide](../implementers/index.md) for information about Test Validation Data.

 Each Test lists UseCases describing data quality needs to which each Test is applicable.
 Notes provide additional guidance for understanding Test results and for implementation.